 Serving new foods

 - Serve your toddler the same foods as the rest of the family.
-Your child will get the nutritional benefits of a wide range of foods, and accept new tastes and textures as ‘normal’.
+Your toddler will get the nutritional benefits of a wide range of foods, and accept new tastes and textures as ‘normal’.

 Following your child’s lead